udos86/ng-dynamic-forms/README.md

 })
 ```

-**CAUTION**: When uglifying your code for production you need to exclude all custom validator function names from mangling:
+**CAUTION:** When uglifying your code for production **you need to exclude all custom validator function names from mangling** to avoid a runtime exception:
 ```ts
 plugins: [
     new webpack.optimize.UglifyJsPlugin({